zebrunner/mcloud-agent/README.md

 7. Finally, zip up the project as an *.ipa file:
  **zip -r WebDriverAgent.ipa ./Payload**
    > Make sure to specify relative `./Payload` to archive only Payload folder content
-8. Get the WebDriverAgent.ipa file, put it onto the corrent host and share via WDA_IPA_PATH variable in the roles/devices/vars/main.yml file.
+8. Install WebDriverAgent.ipa file onto the device

 ### SmartTestFarm